windust/seajug-intro/sections/seajug.md

 --section--
 ## Is it your first time coming to SeaJUG?

- If so, for the next session, Bring a Friend!
+ * If so, for the next session,
+ * share the love!
+ * invite someone new

 --section--
 ## Let's create a community